 Goodbye World works as a well-oiled ensemble drama.
 In this regard, it is largely the women who own the show.
 Canadian actress Caroline Dhavernas, currently known for her regular role on tv’s compulsively watchable Hannibal (2013-5), plays much bitchier and more unfriendly than the character roles we have seen her in so far.
 Kerry Bishé, an actress new to me but clearly one to keep an eye on, proves an incredible scene stealer and projects a natural liveliness and freshness in every scene that she turns up in.
 Gaby Hoffmann, who I only remember as a child actress in Field of Dreams (1989), plays a grown-up role where she is made down plain and ordinary but gives an intelligent no-nonsense performance.

 Goodbye World was the third film for director and co-writer Denis Henry Hennelly who had previously made Rock the Bells (2006), a documentary about the Wu Tang Clan; Bold Native (2010), a work of fiction about a radical animal liberation activist wanted by the FBI not dissimilar to the radical character played by Mark Webber here; and The Animal People (2019), a documentary about activists.

-(Nominee for Best Supporting Actress (Kerry Bishé and Caroline Dhavernas) at this site’s Best of 2013 Awards).
+(Nominee for Best Supporting Actress (Kerry Bishé) at this site’s Best of 2013 Awards).